likeadragonmaid/Droid-PC-Suite/README.md

 ### MacOS
 > Make sure that you have installed latest adb and fastboot on your Mac and set Droid PC Suite binary as executable before trying to run Droid PC Suite.
 [You may like to download latest adb and fastboot for MacOS directly from google](https://dl.google.com/android/repository/platform-tools-latest-darwin.zip)
 ## Note: This project's releases are compiled against "openjdk version 1.8.0_144" and requires Java 8 to be installed on your computer to work properly.
+Using Java 9 or higher will result in DPCS getting crashed due to Unhandled exceptions, unless I release a patch please only use Java 8 to run DPCS.
 Having trouble with /suggestions for /tips for /tricks with Droid PC Suite?
 Or just want to say Hi or Thanks?
 [Check out XDA-Developers forum](http://forum.xda-developers.com/android/development/tool-droid-pc-suite-t3398599)

 ## Issues on devices shipping with Google's Project Treble:
 Since I'm not investing anymore of my time on this project, there is a high chance that some of the features may not work on Project Treble enabled devices since they have a few changes in their file system partitioning scheme.
-The features that directly rely on /system partition to work are most likely broken.
+The features in DPCS that directly rely on /system partition to work are most likely broken.